eduNEXT/wp-edunext-marketing-site/readme.txt

 == Frequently Asked Questions ==

-= What is the plugin template for? =
+= What is the plugin for? =

-This plugin template is designed to help you get started with any new WordPress plugin.
+This plugin makes it easy to integrate a wordpress site with an open edx site from eduNEXT.

 == Changelog ==